Upcoming Sciware Events

 We meet roughly once a month on Thursdays at 3pm and focus on a specific topic, bringing Flatiron (and occasionally external) expertise together to demonstrate and discuss everything from debuggers to editors to file formats, optimization to packaging.
 Events are open to all Flatiron and Simons Foundation researchers, as well as their external students and collaborators.

-There is also a #sciware channel on the Simons Foundation Slack that everyone is encouraged to join and ask questions, share knowledge, or request code reviews.
+There is also a #sciware channel on the Simons Foundation Slack that everyone is encouraged to join and ask questions, share knowledge, or request code reviews, and a Foundation Google Calendar of events.